CallumC28/Phishing-Email-Detector-In-Progress/README.md

 ## TODO
  Source and clean a more extensive phishing email dataset

- Train and evaluate BERT model on real data

  Add support for email header parsing

  Export scan results as PDF

  Add URL/link spoof detection